katherinewadge-berrospi/Project1/README.md

 ![Rules Image](Assets/Women's Field Diagram.jpg)

 Lastly, I included a background photo for the form to highlight its different structure to the rest of the website.
-Unfortunately, I did not manage to successfully change the file path to a relative one and had to keep to using the photos image address.
+Unfortunately, I did not manage to successfully change the file path to a relative one and had to keep to using the photo's image address.

 ![Form Image](https://rdgusa.com/img/http/aHR0cHM6Ly9yZGctb3BlbmFzc2V0LnMzLmFtYXpvbmF3cy5jb20vb3BlbmFzc2V0LXYyL1IwMDI3LjQzNy4wMC9yMDAyNy40MzcuMDAtdW5pdmVyc2l0eS1vZi1mbG9yaWRhLWRvbmFsZC1yXzYzMzUwLmpwZw==?p=large&s=ccfe332afd04606111a749943a054d68)